Two Sides of the Same Coin: Heterophily and Oversmoothing in Graph Convolutional Neural Networks: Introduction

 \section{Introduction}

-In recent years, graph neural networks or GNNs~\cite{defferrard2016convolutional, kipf2016semi, velivckovic2017graph} have been used effectively in applications ranging from social science~\cite{li2019encoding} and biology~\cite{yan2019groupinn} to program understanding~\cite{allamanis2018learning,shi2019learning}.
-A typical GNN architecture~\cite{xu2018powerful} for the node classification task can be decomposed into two coarse steps: propagation/aggregation, and combination.
+Recently, GCNs~\cite{defferrard2016convolutional, kipf2016semi, velivckovic2017graph} have been widely used in applications ranging from social science~\cite{li2019encoding} and biology~\cite{yan2019groupinn} to program understanding~\cite{allamanis2018learning,shi2019learning}.
+A typical GCN architecture~\cite{gilmer2017neural} for the node classification task can be decomposed into two {main components}: propagation/aggregation, and combination.
 Messages are first exchanged between neighboring nodes, then aggregated.
-Afterwards, the messages are combined with the self-representations (a.k.a., the current node representations) to update the node representations.
-Though GNNs are effective, they have some key limitations.
+Afterwards, they are combined with the self-representations (a.k.a., the current node representations) to update the node representations. {Though GCNs are generally effective, their performance may degrade in some cases.}

-The first limitation is known as the ``oversmoothing" problem~\cite{li2018deeper}: the performance of GNNs degrade when stacking many layers.
-Recent work has found that oversmoothing could be caused by GNNs exponentially losing expressive power in the node classification task~\cite{oono2019graph} and that the node representations converge to a stationary state which is decided by the degree of the nodes and the initial features~\cite{chen2020simple, wang2019improving, rong2019dropedge,RossiJSAKL2020}.
-These works focus on the analysis of the steady state in the limit of infinite layers, but they do not explore the dynamics on how oversmoothing is triggered, or which nodes tend to cause it.
-To date, works like~\cite{xu2018representation, wang2019improving, chen2020simple} have provided heuristic-based model designs to alleviate the oversmoothing problem.
-To fill in this gap, we seek to theoretically analyze the dynamics around oversmoothing.

-The second limitation of GNNs is their poor performance on heterophily (or low-homophily) graphs~\cite{pei2019geom, zhu2020beyond}, which---unlike homophily graphs---have many neighboring nodes that belong to different classes~\cite{newman2002assortative}.
-For instance, in protein networks, amino acids of different types tend to form links~\cite{zhu2020beyond}, and in transaction networks, fraudsters are more likely to connect to accomplices than to other fraudsters~\cite{pandit2007netprobe}.
-Most GNNs~\cite{kipf2016semi, velivckovic2017graph} fail to effectively capture heterophily.
-Though emerging works have proposed some effective designs~\cite{pei2019geom, zhu2020beyond}, it remains an under-explored area.